Ghostwriter Allen R. Kates, MFAW

 Gifts My Father Gave Me

-Recently, I ghostwrote a 400-page book for well-known Arizona icon Dorothy H. Finley.
-Titled Just Plain Dorothy: The Life of Dorothy Hunt Finley, Cowgirl, Teacher, Tycoon, Philanthropist, the book has become a huge success.
+Another book I ghostwrote where my name is included on the cover is a 400-page historical memoir for well-known Arizona icon Dorothy H. Finley.
+Titled Just Plain Dorothy: The Life of Dorothy Hunt Finley, Cowgirl, Teacher, Tycoon, Philanthropist.
+The book has become a huge success.

 "I love this book, I love this book..."